martinjrrr/Linux.dots/README.md

 `sudo cp alsoft.conf /etc/openal/`

-**Start / Restart Minecraft and it should start with a working sound engine**
+**Start / Restart Minecraft and it should have a working sound engine**

 _____________________________________________________________________________________